bitskriegofficial/VishwaCTF_2024_Writeups/Digital Forensics/Smoke out the Rat/README.md

 We are given a [MySQL Replication log file](DBlog-bin.000007) which we are not able to open.

-We then convert the 0xff bytes to 0x20 and we are able to
+We then convert the 0xff bytes to 0x20 and we are able to view the file using mysqlbinlog cli tool.

-maintainers matthew
+We find

 just before